David Rodan: Melbourne (2013)

 Rodan was traded to the Melbourne Football Club on 25 October 2012.
 Port Adelaide had initially stated that he had been delisted, but had not formally lodged the paperwork with the AFL, allowing a trade to be made between Port Adelaide and Melbourne.
 He was traded for Pick no. 88 in the 2012 AFL draft.

 Rodan announced his retirement after he again ruptured his anterior cruciate ligament, in Round 22 against the Adelaide Crows.

 West Preston Lakeside (2015)

 Rodan teamed up with Northern Football Netball League team West Preston Lakeside for a two-year period in 2015 and played a total of 16 games.

-VFL/AFL Goal Umpiring (2016)
+VFL/AFL Goal Umpiring (2016–present)

-In March 2016, Rodan began training as a VFL goal umpire with his intention to become an AFL-listed goal umpire by 2017.
+In March 2016, Rodan began training as a VFL goal umpire with the intention of becoming an AFL-listed goal umpire by 2017.
 This training opportunity presented itself through the Scanlon Foundation's assistance to introduce people of more indigenous and multicultural backgrounds to Australian rules umpiring.
 He did so, and on 25 July 2025 reached his 300th game milestone as a player and umpire.
 He often has a smile when signalling a goal and once did the worm at a charity match in Darwin.